 - Multi-point locking system – Most modern bi-fold door systems will be installed with a multi-point locking system and an in-line tracking system that an intruder will find it almost impossible to lift the door from.
 This is because the doors will be attached to a gear within the bottom track, so to remove the doors, they would need to remove the gear also (which will be manufactured from hardened steel).
 They are not going to manage that without making a LOT of noise.

 - Glazing – The glazing options for bi-fold doors (which we’ll go into in more detail later) are numerous.
 At a minimum they’ll feature double-glazing, which will also help with your home’s thermal efficiency.
 Double-glazing is not only incredibly sturdy, but in a bi-fold door, the internally beaded frames of the doors should also overlap with the glass panels, for even greater protection.

 - Secured by Design – All modern bi-folding door systems should conform to the standards set by Secured by Design, which is the official UK Police initiative to stop criminal intrusion through secure design practices.

-If you’ve made the decision to install a set of bi-folding doors, you should really know what you’re looking for when shopping around - not only to ensure you purchase doors that will suit the aesthetics of your home, but to ensure they are as secure as possible.
+If you’ve made the decision to install a set of bi-folding doors, you should really know what you’re looking for when shopping around.
+This will ensure you purchase bifold doors that are as secure as possible, as well as ones that suit the aesthetics of your home.

 The primary feature you’ll want to keep an eye out for when shopping around for bi-folding doors is the locking system.
 Not only do you want a system that keeps potential thieves out, but you also want a system that can be easily operated by you and your family.
 Of course, all modern bi-fold doors will be secured by a multipoint locking system (as described above), but these systems will still require a lock in order to operate and there are a number of options available for your bi-fold doors.